Bad Lip Reading: History

 In September 2011, BLR branched out from pop singers to politicians with a "bad lip-reading" of Texas governor and US Presidential hopeful Rick Perry.
-BLR replaced clips of Perry with invented dialogue matched to his lip movements.
 After airing on The Ellen DeGeneres Show, the video was featured by news and media outlets across the United States, leading to a sudden surge in Bad Lip Reading's popularity.
 Following the Perry spoof, BLR released bad lip-readings of President Obama, Republican presidential candidates Michele Bachmann, Mitt Romney, Herman Cain, Ron Paul, Newt Gingrich, and Rick Santorum.

-The channel found even more success in November 2012 when it began overdubbing popular movie and television shows.
-BLR's version of Twilight quickly went viral, followed by parodies of The Hunger Games; The Walking Dead; and Game of Thrones.
-The videos have been well-received not only by the public, but also by the cast and creators of the properties being spoofed.
-In her online blog, Elizabeth Banks, Jennifer Lawrence's co-star in The Hunger Games, said, "Bad Lip Reading is awesome.
+In November 2012 the channel began overdubbing popular movie and television shows.
+BLR's version of Twilight quickly went viral, followed by parodies of The Hunger Games; The Walking Dead; and Game of Thrones (such as their song "Carl Poppa".)
+Videos have been well-received not only by the public, but also by the cast and creators of the properties being spoofed.
+In her online blog, Elizabeth Banks—Jennifer Lawrence's co-star in The Hunger Games—said, "Bad Lip Reading is awesome.
 I was introduced to it by none other than Jennifer Lawrence.
 Yup — she saw this, people.
 And she laughed.
 And so did I. A lot."
 Lawrence's co-star Josh Hutcherson also praised the video, tweeting it to his fans.
-The cast and creators of The Walking Dead have publicly praised the Bad Lip Reading "Walking Dead" videos on several occasions.

-Expanding his scope yet again, in January 2013 BLR released a bad lip reading of National Football League players, coaches, and referees, which became the channel's most popular video.
+In January 2013 BLR released a bad lip reading of National Football League players, coaches, and referees, which became the channel's most popular video.
 A second NFL video followed in 2014, and a third was released in 2015.
 The NFL Bad Lip Reading video became an annual event for the channel, with each video being released shortly before the Super Bowl.